mwinel/sea-notes-saas-starter-kit/docs/digitalocean-deployment-guide.md

 # DigitalOcean Deployment Guide

-This guide walks you through deploying your SaaS Starter Kit to DigitalOcean's App Platform, which provides a fully managed platform for hosting web applications.
+This guide walks you through deploying **SeaNotes**—our Next.js SaaS notes starter kit—to DigitalOcean App Platform, which provides a fully managed platform for hosting web applications.

 ## Prerequisites